 On an annual basis, the Board reviews and approves the Corporation's strategic plans.
+Management also provides regular updates to the Board on the Corporation's strategic plans throughout the year.
 These plans include key initiatives, details of opportunities, risks, competitive position, financial projections and other key performance indicators for each of the principal business groups.
 The annual strategy session allows directors to gain a fuller appreciation of planning priorities and progress being made on strategic plans.
 Directors also give constructive feedback to management on the Corporation's strategic plans.
 The feedback from directors and management is a key input in planning for the next year's session.
 Directors also receive a strategic update on the progress of each of the principal business groups and major projects during the fiscal year.